kumahq/kuma-gui/packages/x/src/components/x-layout/README.md

 relationship.

 Think carefully about whether to use this layout or not.
-If the layout is a horizontal stack "because design" you probably want `x-stack` whereas it's "because separated list" then you probably want `separated`.
+If the layout is a horizontal stack "because design" you probably want `x-stack` or `inline` whereas it's "because separated list" then you probably want `separated`.

 Even if the CSS rules used for each horizontal layout may be the same, the semantic naming distinction is important.